FireSquid6/teleorb/README.md

 - Naming stuff is hard, but please try your best to make things readable

 ### For sprite artists, sound designers, vfx artists, or anyone else who makes assets
 Look for issues taged with "type: art" or "type: sound" and contribute textures, sounds, and UI components to it.
+Tip: all non-exported assets are located in the /assets folder.
+These are primarily done in [Aseprite](https://www.aseprite.org/), a paid software.
+If you do not have aseprite, you can use something such as [libresprite](https://github.com/LibreSprite/LibreSprite), which is FOSS.

+If you are reading this and thinking "I want to help, but I have no idea how any of this github or git stuff works," feel free to send discord friend request @FireSquid#8882.
+I will not respond to friend requests from people I don't have a mutual server with, so join something such as the [Godot discord server](https://discord.gg/Rue49P7jm3) and contact me through direct message.

 ### For testers
 Encounterd a bug?
 Have a new mechanic or feature idea?
 Just don't undertand something and want to ask a question?
 Feel free to [create a new issue](https://github.com/FireSquid6/teleorb/issues/new/choose) to suggest your idea, submit your bug report, or ask your question.